mentor-crypto-2021/mentor-crypto-2021.github.io/index.md

 Links to the videos will be posted soon before the workshop.

 ## Panels
-Both panels will happen on Saturday, August 14 2021.
+Both panels will happen on August 14 2021 (Saturday).
 The schedule will be announced soon.

 #### Junior Researcher Panel
 - [Shweta Agrawal](https://www.cse.iitm.ac.in/~shwetaag/) (IIT Madras)